Metlover/pfx_parser/README.md

 ## What still is left to be done?
 I am planning on implementing the following functionalities:

-* Scrapes batted ball data for Minor Leagues
+* ~~Scrapes batted ball data for Minor Leagues~~ Done as of 6/22/2018, added under AB Table

 I am open to suggestions, so if there is additional functionality that people wish to have regarding this scraper, please let me know.
 You can find me on twitter @John_Edwards_